Iwalker-dev/bizarre-adventures-d6/README.md

 **Known limitations**

--Sheet can be resource intensive for lower end devices
+-The sheet can be resource-intensive for lower-end devices

 -Limited Functionality for especially unique ability/user types